VinLacer/Charucoboard/README.md

 ## Settings

-First of all, create a folder named "CharucoBoard" for example.
-Then into that folder type the following commands in terminal:
+First of all, type the following commands in terminal:
 ```
 $ git clone https://github.com/VinLacer/Charucoboard
 ```